nkouevda/dotfiles/README.md

 ## Usage

-The following sequence of commands will copy these dotfiles into your home directory.
+The following set of commands will copy these dotfiles into your home directory.
 Warning: this will overwrite existing files with the same names.
 Also note that some information in `.gitconfig` and `.hgrc` is specific to me; you probably want to edit those files before use.

     git clone https://github.com/nkouevda/dotfiles.git
-    cp -r dotfiles/.{bash_profile,gitconfig,{bash,hg,input,tig,{,g}vim}rc,vim} ~
+    rsync -av --exclude '.git' --exclude 'README.md' . ~
     rm -rf dotfiles

 ## Contents